LiliaFramework/Lilia/docs/docs/meta/inventory.md

 # Inventory Meta

-This document describes the methods available on inventory objects.
+Inventories hold items for characters or in-world containers.
+This document lists methods for managing and syncing these item stores.

 ---

 ## Overview

-These meta functions extend standard inventory objects with convenience helpers used throughout Lilia.
+Inventory meta functions handle transactions, capacity checks, retrieval by slot or ID, and persistent data storage.
+They also manage network updates so clients remain in sync with server-side inventory changes.

 ---